MagicPhase/Backwards-DIY-Backplane/README.md

 ![image](https://github.com/user-attachments/assets/5af9674b-41d6-4c17-a7a7-aa7c6593c009)

 The Allen Bradley SBCs CMOS battery is located on the backplane in favor of a supercapacitor on the SBC.
 This CMOS battery line is injected through the SBC slot and is in conflict with the PISA spec.
-This CMOS line is powered though a diode from 3.3V and a CR2032 battery (through JP4) located on the backplane.
+This CMOS line is powered through a diode from 3.3V and a CR2032 battery (through JP4) located on the backplane.
 This jumper is required for proper CMOS settings and timekeeping operation.

 ## Important
 Since the Allen Bradley SBC doesn't have a CMOS battery, it will lose its settings if left uninstalled in the backplane once its supercapacitor is depleted.
-Upon a fresh install, the SBC may remain non-functional for a piode of time until the supercapacitor has been charged.
+Upon a fresh install, the SBC may remain non-functional for a period of time until the supercapacitor has been charged.
 Once charged you can power cycle the SBC to restore boot function.

 # PCI Mapper Card